 At one point, over 30 million Americans have filed for unemployment.
 As a result, the unemployment rate has skyrocketed to 15%+.
 When people are unemployed, they aren’t looking to buy homes.
 They’re looking to protect what they have.

 Thankfully, millions of Americans received enhanced unemployment benefits of $600/week until July 31, 2020.
-However, these benefits have run out, and it is uncertain more tan three months later, whether there will be another stimulus package before 2021.
+However, these benefits have run out, and it is uncertain more than four months later, whether there will be another stimulus package before 2021.

 2) Delinquency rate.